reemaac/cyber-security-task2/README.md

 ## 📸 Screenshot:

-(Include the image i am uploading: `phishing-email-example.png`)
+*Unable to upload screenshot in this environment.
+Please include a screenshot named `phishing-email-example.png` when submitting to GitHub.*

 ---

 ## ✅ Conclusion:

 This is a **clear phishing attempt**.
 It uses urgent language, fake branding, and a misleading link to trick the user into giving up sensitive info.
-⚠️ Always check the real link before clicking, and don’t trust urgent emails without verification.
+Always check the real link before clicking, and don’t trust urgent emails without verification.

+---

+## 📁 Files Included:

+* `README.md`
+* (Add `phishing-email-example.png` if possible)